Assess the configuration of GitHub organizations and repositories with cnspec

 cnspec needs a personal access token to scan a GitHub organization, public repo, or private repo.
 The token's level of access determines how much information cnspec can retrieve.

-To learn how to create a personal access token, read Creating a personal access token in the GitHub documentation.
+To learn how to create a personal access token, read Managing your personal access tokens in the GitHub documentation.

 Configure a GITHUB_TOKEN environment variable